-Pro: Oursource Troubleshooting
+Pro: Outsource Troubleshooting

 Con: Relying on External Support

 There are understandable concerns that the external support needed may not always be available.
 Everyone has probably called the technical support line at some point and heard that awful recording letting you know that service representatives are only available during a specific window of time on weekdays.
-However, there are reputable, affordable, and frankly preferable providers who understand that things happen past 5 p.m. on Wednesdays, and thus make their support team available 24/7 (hint: choose a provider that does this).
+However, there are reputable, affordable, and frankly preferable contract management providers who understand that things happen past 5 p.m. on Wednesdays, and thus make their support team available 24/7 (hint: choose a provider that does this).

 Pro: Continuously Updated & Improved Software

-As companies grow and processes change and industries change, new ways of doing things is inevitable, and you will want software that can change with you.
-If you select cloud-based contract managment software, you can count on updates being made to the product so that it is always secure, easy-to-use, and has new features available as contract management needs change, all of this without any disruption to your company.
+As companies grow and processes change, and industries change, new ways of doing things is inevitable, and you will want software that can change with you.
+If you select cloud-based contract management software, you can count on updates being made to the product so that it is always secure, easy-to-use, and has new features available as contract management needs change, all of this without any disruption to your company.
 If you build your own software, making updates will require more company investment- both in time and money.

 Con: Will Have to Learn New Features

 Anytime a software that is used frequently gets updated, it is likely that those who use it will need to spend a few minutes understanding the new (and hopefully improved) functionality.
-While the time investment to do this is rather small, some people are resistant to change and might not like continous updates within a software service.
+While the time investment to do this is rather small, some people are resistant to change and might not like continuous updates within a software service.
 Ultimately, though, the benefits should outweigh the effort involved.

 Quickly identify solutions to your specific contract management challenges.